 \subsection{Results}

-The accuracy of the different models is shown in Table \ref{exp:res} with respect to both the Mean Absolute Error (which was used for training) and the Mean Absolute Relative Error.
+The accuracy of the different models is shown in Table \ref{exp:res} in terms of the Mean Absolute Error (which was used for training).
 In Figure \ref{fig:exp_det_train_val} we show the convergence rates of the different methods for this experiment.
-For all values of $n$ tried, our model was more accurate than the competing models, sometimes by a large margin.
-Additionally, convergence of our method was much faster.
-The results also show that for $n=15,20,$ the performance of the MLP is substantially lower than the other, antisymmetric models, indicating the importance of imposing the antisymmetric structure.
+For all values of $n$ tried, our models were more accurate than the competing models, sometimes by a large margin.
+Additionally, the convergence of our methods was much faster.
+The results also show that for $n=15,20$ the performance of the MLP is substantially lower than that of other antisymmetric models, indicating the importance of imposing the antisymmetric structure.

-\textbf{Acknowledgements} N.D. and M.M. acknowledge the support of ISF grant 272/23.
-The work of J.L. is supported in part by the National Science Foundation via awards DMS-2309378 and IIS-2403276.